Free expat tax extension icon

 Crafting your Narrative Statement of Facts

-Your statement must explain non-willful conduct with dates, how you learned of the issue, and what you did to fix it (including confirming all FBARs are filed).
-Tie facts to eligibility – e.g., note at least 330 full days abroad in a relevant year or why you met the non-residency test.
-Keep it concise, consistent across returns/FBARs, and attach supporting documents where helpful.
+Your statement must explain non-willful conduct with specific dates, how you learned of the issue, and what you did to fix it (including confirming all FBARs are filed).
+Tie facts to eligibility – for example, note at least 330 full days abroad in a relevant year or why you met the non-residency test.
+Keep it concise, consistent across returns and FBARs, and attach supporting documents where helpful.

 The common mistakes most US expats make

-• submitting fewer than 3 tax years or not e-filing 6 FBARs through FinCEN’s BSA E-Filing system by the April 15 deadline (with automatic extension to Oct 15).
+• Six FBARs – E-file 6 years of FBARs through FinCEN's BSA E-Filing system by April 15 (automatic extension to October 15)

 How to file the IRS Form 14653

-This is the practical part – how to assemble, where to send, and how long it takes.
+This section covers the practical steps: how to assemble your package, where to send it, and how long it takes..

 Step 1.
 Confirm you’re using the right procedure.

-For expats, use the Streamlined Foreign Offshore Procedures with Form 14653; you’ll file 3 years of delinquent or amended returns and 6 years of FBARs, paying any tax plus interest.
-Many expats casually call this an Amnesty Program, but the IRS labels it streamlined.
+For expats, use the Streamlined Foreign Offshore Procedures with Form 14653.
+You'll file 3 years of delinquent or amended returns and 6 years of FBARs, paying any tax plus interest.

 Step 2.
 Prepare the certification package.

 Complete and sign the certification statement on Form 14653, then attach copies to each return and information return in your submission.
-Don’t attach it to FBARs.
-Follow the Form 14653 Instructions on the IRS streamlined page to ensure every element is present.
+Don't attach it to FBARs.
+Follow the Form 14653 instructions to ensure every element is present.

 Step 3.
 Mark, compile, and pay.